Lipid Panel Reference Tool

 Frequently Asked Questions

-Per the long-standing NCEP ATP III framework used by most laboratories, Total Cholesterol below 200 mg/dL (5.2 mmol/L) is desirable, LDL below 100 mg/dL (2.6 mmol/L) is optimal, HDL above 40 mg/dL (1.0 mmol/L) in men and above 50 mg/dL (1.3 mmol/L) in women is adequate with ≥60 mg/dL (1.55 mmol/L) considered protective, and Triglycerides below 150 mg/dL (1.7 mmol/L) is normal.
-These are population reference bands, not individualised treatment targets — treatment goals depend on global cardiovascular risk.
+Commonly used reference ranges include Total Cholesterol below 200 mg/dL (5.2 mmol/L), LDL below 100 mg/dL (2.6 mmol/L), HDL above 40 mg/dL (1.0 mmol/L) in men and above 50 mg/dL (1.3 mmol/L) in women, and Triglycerides below 150 mg/dL (1.7 mmol/L).
+These are general population reference bands and do not represent individual targets.
+A qualified healthcare provider can discuss what the values mean in the context of your overall health.

 Non-HDL cholesterol is Total Cholesterol minus HDL.
-It captures all atherogenic lipoproteins — LDL, IDL, VLDL remnants, and Lp(a) — in one number, rather than just LDL.
-NCEP ATP III and subsequent guidelines use non-HDL as a secondary target, with a commonly cited goal of below 130 mg/dL (3.4 mmol/L) for average-risk adults and lower goals for higher-risk groups.
-Non-HDL is particularly useful when triglycerides are elevated because the Friedewald LDL estimate becomes less reliable in that setting.
+It captures the cholesterol carried by lipoproteins other than HDL — LDL, IDL, VLDL remnants, and Lp(a) — in a single number.
+Educational references sometimes use a value below 130 mg/dL (3.4 mmol/L) as a general reference for average-risk adults.
+Non-HDL is often discussed alongside LDL when triglycerides are elevated, as the Friedewald LDL estimate becomes less reliable in that setting.
+Always discuss your specific results with a healthcare provider.

 Should I fast before a lipid panel?

-Both the 2016 European Atherosclerosis Society / European Federation of Clinical Chemistry consensus statement and the 2019 ESC/EAS guidelines endorse non-fasting lipid panels for most routine assessment — HDL, Total, and Non-HDL are minimally affected by a recent meal.
-Fasting is still typically preferred when triglycerides are the specific question (for example, evaluating pancreatitis risk at very high levels), when making Friedewald LDL calculations, or when following an established monitoring pattern.
-Follow your lab's specific instructions; many now accept non-fasting samples.
+Both the 2016 European Atherosclerosis Society / European Federation of Clinical Chemistry consensus statement and the 2019 ESC/EAS guidelines describe non-fasting lipid panels as suitable for most routine assessment — HDL, Total, and Non-HDL are minimally affected by a recent meal.
+Fasting may still be requested when triglycerides are the specific focus, when making Friedewald LDL calculations, or when following an established monitoring pattern.
+Follow your lab's specific instructions and discuss any questions with your healthcare provider.

-What is apoB and is it better than LDL?
+What is apoB and how does it compare to LDL?

 Track Your Blood Work with Health3